-During this past month of March, the median rental price for a housing unit in Los Angeles rose marginally to $4,072 in March from $4,029 in February.
-Sales prices for homes in Los Angeles were $689,500 in March from $687,200 in February.
-There were approximately 8,967 homes listed for sale in the city at the end of March, compared with 9,113 in February.
+During this past month of July, the median rental price for a single family home in Los Angeles was $4,072 and median sale price for a single family home in the city was $689,500.
+There were approximately 8,967 homes listed for sale in the city at the end of July, compared with 9,113 in June.
 During the last month, homes sold within 60 days on the market and received 3 offers per sale on average.

 City Housing Supply: